-Melissa Sonberg - Chair of Human Resources Committee, Member of Audit Committee

-Melissa Sonberg is Professor of Practice at McGill University's Desautels Faculty of Management, where she has been on the faculty since 2014.
+Melissa Sonberg - Chair of Human Resources Committee, Member of Audit Committee she has been on the faculty since 2014.
 She spent the early part of her career in the healthcare industry before joining Air Canada, where she held leadership positions in a range of customer facing, operational and corporate functions.
 Ms. Sonberg was part of the founding executive team of Aeroplan, which became part of AIMIA Inc. Ms. Sonberg held positions of Senior Vice President, Human Resources & Corporate Affairs and Senior Vice President, Global Brands, Communications and External Affairs at AIMIA from 2001 to 2013.